 By the 1850s the settlers on the bluff discovered that water-borne diseases – typhoid, yellow fever, diphtheria – were killing off many of the people that lived close to the river.
 This resulted in a migration of the settlers to what would later become downtown Eufaula.
 However, even after the death of General Shorter in 1853, the Shorters stayed on the property which was inherited by one of his sons, Eli Sims Shorter, Sr. who was a U.S. Congressman.
-After the death of Congressman Shorter in 1879, his son Eli Sims Shorter, Jr. inherited the property and eventually moved to downtown Eufaula after building Shorter Mansion.
-Eli Shorter, Jr. sold the surrounding property to Robert H. Moulthrop but retained ownership of the five acres where the family cemetery is located.
+After the death of Congressman Shorter in 1879, his son Eli Sims Shorter, Jr. inherited the property and moved to downtown Eufaula after building Shorter Mansion.
+Eli Shorter, Jr. sold the surrounding property to Robert H. Moulthrop in 1884 but retained ownership of the five acres where the family cemetery is located.